 A common use of Splunk is to correlate different kinds of logs together.
-In fact, Palo Alto Networks Next-generation Firewall logs often need to be correlated together, such as joining traffic logs with threat logs, or joining Firewall logs with Traps logs.
+In fact, Palo Alto Networks Next-generation Firewall logs often need to be correlated together, such as joining traffic logs with threat logs.
 This page includes a few common examples which you can use as a starting point to build your own correlations.

 Each of these techniques can be used to perform the same correlation, however, each has a different performance profile.
 They are listed here in order of increasing search complexity and decreasing time cost.
 In other words the last technique is the most efficient for Splunk, but the hardest for a human to read.

 url logs to determine how many bytes have been transferred between each FQDN in the time period.
 The URL log has a

 dest_name field with the FQDN and the Traffic log has a

 bytes_out field, so we need to correlate them to know how many bytes went out for each FQDN.
 The goal is to visualize possible data exfiltration by showing the total

 bytes_out for each FQDN.